Looking for a last-minute winter getaway in New South Wales? Let Australia’s Snowy Mountains be the weekend wonderland you need in 2021.

 Rydges is a well-known international hotel-chain, so it’s no surprise they end up on our list.
 At Rydges Horizons Snowy Mountains, you’ll not only gain access to cosy and warm self-serviced apartments, but also The Fireside Lounge, McEvoys Restaurant and Squires Tapas Bar.
 There’s also an indoor swimming pool, tennis courts and a games room.

 Jindy Inn.
 It’s so Australian, isn’t it?
 We love it!
-Jindy Inn is a serene home-away-from-home, featuring in-house restaurant and bar, and simplistic Victorian rooms.
-Each room includes wifi, air conditioning, central heating, a fridge and a flat-screen TV.
-There’s also a communal kitchen and laundry.
+Jindy Inn is a serene home-away-from-home, featuring in-house restaurant and bar, and simplistic Victorian-inspired rooms.
+Each room includes WiFi, air conditioning, central heating, a fridge and a flat-screen TV.
+There’s also a communal kitchen and laundry to utilise on your stay.

 Rokits Edibles is a Jindabyne local favourite.
-Their menu aims for contemporary while offering their own little pizzazz to each dish.
+Their cafe-style menu aims for contemporary while offering their own little pizzazz to each dish.
 The menu also includes a daily-changing specials selection, so expect the unexpected!
-As we write this, today’s top special to us is a chicken and pumpkin Penang curry with rice.
+Our favourite special for today is a Peppered Steak Sandwich with camembert cheese, slow-roasted tomato, beetroot relish and rocket salad.
 Yum!

-Mexico seems to be infiltrating every corner of the globe, which now includes Jindabyne.
+If you’re wanting a true taste of Mexico, why not come to Jindabyne?
 Well, if the hot chocolates and liquor choices don’t warm you up, then Mexican fiesta will definitely do the job!
 And what’s more?
-They’re opening a cocktail bar on the 24th of May.
+They’ve got a new cocktail bar for guests to enjoy.
 Margarita anyone?
 Aribba!

 Birchwood Cafe is the ultimate in rustic dining, featuring off-white walls and earthy tones.
 This simplicity is channelled through their love for wholesome and healthy food, serving up nutritious meals for breakfast and lunch, catering to most dietary requirements.
-And if that doesn’t gird your loins, then maybe their tasty collection of hot bevvies including hot chocolate) will!
+And if that doesn’t satisfy your tastebuds, then maybe their tasty collection of hot beverages will!

 What better way to end this ultimate travel guide to the Snowy Mountains than with a brewery?
-Welcome to Jindabyne Brewing, serving up five of their own unique beers to the wintery region of southern NSW.
-Across the other end of this tiny town is Kosciusko Brewery, as well, but Jindabyne is unique to the town.
+Welcome to Jindabyne Brewing, serving up five of their own unique beers to the wintery region of southern New South Wales.
+Across the other end of this tiny town is Kosciuszko Brewery, as well, but Jindabyne is unique to the town.
 Get adventurous and go with their seasonal ale.
 Oh, and don’t forget their tapas-style menu!